Academy Conversion to Romero Catholic Academy Trust.

 Will the school remain part of the Salford Diocese?

-The Articles of Association make it clear: the school and the Trust remain within Salford Diocese.
+The Articles of Association and the Memorandum of Understanding make it clear that the school and the Trust remain within Salford Diocese (these documents are available on the Trust’s website).
 The Members of the Trust (which includes the Bishop) are also the Trustees of the Diocese.
 The schools joining the Trust will all be from the Catholic family of schools and have the commitment to the liturgical life of the school and the centrality of religious education.
 In relation to current governance structures for VA schools, joining a Catholic Academy Trust significantly strengthens the relationship between the school and the Diocese of Salford.

 What is the timeline for conversion?